-Right now what your leadership team considers sales coaching is probably not effective.
+Right now, what your leadership team considers sales coaching is probably not effective.
 Sales Managers aren’t trained to be good coaches.
-They are trained to managing processes.
-They focus on lagging results and managing the forecast.
+They are trained to manage processes.
+They focus on lagging results, and managing the forecast.
 The 4th secret in the tool will explain the behaviors of great sales coaches.

 Help Your Managers Become Better Coaches

 In reality, your Managers don’t know their people well enough.
 Conversations are tactical and selfish in nature.
-Sales Managers focus on topics that benefit them vs. the player.
+Sales Managers focus on topics that benefit them versus the player.
 They manage only what is right in front of their face.
-The 1st secret in the tool will help you develop a consistent coaching cadence
+The 1st secret in the tool will help you develop a consistent coaching cadence.

 If your Q1 results aren’t where you want them, coaching may be the solution.
 Your Sales Managers relaxed after the end of year push.
 Now you are forced to play catch up.
 Did any sales people quit in Q1 after receiving their annual bonus?
 Was it a surprise?
 If your Managers are great coaches, this won’t happen.
 You can’t afford to lose more top performers.

 Build Better Coaches Now